Skip to Content

 North American bears include the brown bear Ursus arctos, commonly called the grizzly bear, and the black bear Ursus americanus, the most widely distributed of all bear species.
 These two bears are primarily land-bound.

-However, a very close relative of the brown bear, the polar bear Ursus maritimus, found in the arctic circle, is considered both a land and a water mammal.
+However, a very close relative of the brown bear, the polar bear Ursus maritimus, found in the Arctic Circle, is considered both a land and marine mammal.

 Can Black Bears Swim?

-Black bears are adequate swimmers, but they only swim short distances of several kilometers to get across a lake or from one island to another.
+Black bears are adequate swimmers, but they only swim short distances of several kilometers to cross a lake or from one island to another.

 Can Brown Bears Swim?

-Brown bears can swim and propel themselves forward with the doggy paddle movement.
+Brown bears can swim and propel themselves forward with a doggy paddle movement.
 They cannot swim long distances but can be seen swimming between islands in search of food.

-Brown bears can swim well but get tired quickly, so they cannot swim long distances.
-Cubs are usually kept from popular salmon spawning areas as more significant, more dominant bears may attack and kill them.
+Brown bears can swim well but get tired quickly due to their size, so they cannot swim long distances.
+Cubs are usually kept from popular salmon spawning areas as larger male bears may attack and kill them.

 The brown bears of the ABC islands of Southeast Alaska have often been seen swimming between the island’s channels.
-They do this as different islands vary in the available vegetation.
+They do this as the islands have different vegetation.
 According to the National Park Service of Katmai, black bears have also been known to swim for fun.

 Can Polar Bears Swim?

-Polar bears are classed as marine mammals partly due to their swimming time.
+Polar bears are excellent swimmers.
+They are classed as marine mammals partly due to the amount of time they spend in the water.
 Polar bears have several adaptations to travel long distances without stopping.

-Their paws are webbed, which allows them to pull themselves through the water quickly and without expending as much energy.
+The paws of a polar bear are webbed, which allows them to pull themselves through the water quickly and without spending much energy.

-A female swam for nine days with a small break in the middle, traveling 687 km (426 miles), and it is thought that longer distances will need to be traversed in the future due to climate change and the shrinking sea ice.
+One female swam for nine days with a small break in the middle, traveling 687 km (426 miles).
+It is thought that longer distances will need to be traversed in the future due to climate change and the lack of sea ice.

 Polar bears are apex predators.
 Please find out how they hunt in this article I wrote.